mt3443/neural-networks/README.md

 python3 train_chars74k.py
 ```

-The commands above generate pickled files containing the weights used by the neural networks.
+Training the neural network pickles the final weights and prints the path to the file the weights are stored in.
 Take note of the file path that is printed after training completes, as it is required for testing.
 To test the neural networks, you can execute the following commands:
 ```
 python3 test_mnist.py <path to MNIST weights file>
 ```